Own-Data-Privateer/hoardy-web/tool/README.md

   : recursive file system walk is done in lexicographic order; default
   - `--walk-reversed`
   : recursive file system walk is done in reverse lexicographic order

+- `MIME` type sniffing; this controls the use of [the `mimesniff` algorithm](https://mimesniff.spec.whatwg.org/); for this sub-command this influeences generated file names because `filepath_parts` and `filepath_ext` of `hoardy-web get --expr` (which see) depend on both the original file extension present in the URL and the detected `MIME` type of its content:
+  - `--sniff-default`
+  : run `mimesniff` when the spec says it should be run; i.e. trust `Content-Type` `HTTP` headers most of the time; default
+  - `--sniff-force`
+  : run `mimesniff` regardless of what `Content-Type`  and `X-Content-Type-Options` `HTTP` headers say; i.e. for each reqres, run `mimesniff` algorithm on the `Content-Type` `HTTP` header and the actual contents of `(request|response).body` (depending on the first argument of `scrub`) to determine what the body actually contains, then interpret the data as intersection of what `Content-Type` and `mimesniff` claim it to be; e.g. if `Content-Type` says `text/plain` but `mimesniff` says `text/plain or text/javascript`, interpret it as `text/plain`
+  - `--sniff-paranoid`
+  : do what `--sniff-force` does, but interpret the results in the most paranoid way possible; e.g. if `Content-Type` says `text/plain` but `mimesniff` says `text/plain or text/javascript`, interpret it as `text/plain or text/javascript`; which, for instance, will then make `scrub` with `-scripts` censor it out, since it can be interpreted as a script

+- input filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `hoardy-web get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
+  - `--or EXPR`
+  : only import reqres when reqres which match any of these expressions
+  - `--and EXPR`
+  : only import reqres when reqres which match all of these expressions

+- file outputs:
+  - `-t DESTINATION, --to DESTINATION`
+  : destination directory
+  - `-o FORMAT, --output FORMAT`
+  : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string; same expression format as `hoardy-web organize --output` (which see); default: default

+- new `--output`s printing:
+  - `--no-print`
+  : don't print anything; default
+  - `-l, --lf-terminated`
+  : print absolute paths of newly produced or replaced files terminated with `\n` (LF) newline characters
+  - `-z, --zero-terminated`
+  : print absolute paths of newly produced or replaced files terminated with `\0` (NUL) bytes

+- updates to `--output`s:
+  - `--no-overwrites`
+  : disallow overwrites and replacements of any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default
+  - `--overwrite-dangerously`
+  : permit overwriting of old `--output` files under `DESTINATION`;
+    DANGEROUS! not recommended, importing to a new `DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `DESTINATION` is a safer way to do this

 ### hoardy-web import mitmproxy